 Foreclosure must be initiated within 90 days of the date the decision to liquidate is made, unless the foreclosure has been delayed by law or an alternative to foreclosure is recommended to resolve the delinquency.
 Initiation of foreclosure begins with the first public action required by law, such as filing a Complaint or Petition, recording a Notice of Default, or publication of a Notice of Sale.
-Attachment 18-B, Acceptable State Foreclosure Time Frames, lists the acceptable timeframe to complete a foreclosure by state.
+Attachment 18-B, Acceptable State

+Foreclosure Time Frames, lists the acceptable timeframe to complete a foreclosure by state.
+The Agency adheres to the Housing and Urban Development's (HUD) foreclosure time frames available on their website.
 These time frames are measured from the first legal action to the foreclosure sale date.
 The Agency foreclosure time frames start with the date of the first legal action required by law, ends with the foreclosure sale date, and does not include post-sale redemption periods or sale confirmations.